zalenn/spotify-whosampled-project/README.md

 # Overview
+This application takes song input from the user and webscrapes (whosampled.com), a library with a vast database on song information containing samples, in order to determine if the inputted song contains a sample or not.
+If so, the app will grab sampled song features/attributes based on Spotify's Web API and allow the user to change some of these features to generate a playlist based off their tailored selections.

 This project was done as Capstone Project for Fordham University's Master Program in Computer Science.
 I wanted to choose a project that would challenge me, but also intertwine topics I was interested in (all while being managable to complete within a semester).
-I had done one previous beginner project involving React and NoSQL, so I wanted to
+I had done one previous beginner project involving React and NoSQL, so I wanted to do something a little more challenging.
+I've always been insterested in music sampling and plunderphonics so I thought this would be a good project to explore.
+I also haven't had any experience in webscraping before so this was a small introduction to that.

 # How To Run
 Make sure you have the latest version of node.js installed on your computer.